jwill20/CGApp/README.md

 Push your code to the repo that this readme is in - https://github.com/jwill20/CGApp

+## What if I have questions?
+Enter any questions that you have into the file questions.txt and push it

 ## Where is the bot data?
 bots.json contains the initial data for the bots